Curricular Practical Training (CPT) for F-1 Students

 CPT During Final Term

 During your final term of study, you must be enrolled at the University of Michigan and physically present on campus in Ann Arbor in order to comply with F-1 requirements.
 If you are enrolled part-time because you do not need a full course load to complete your remaining degree requirements, you must receive Reduced Course Load (RCL) authorization from the International Center.
+For an optional (non-required) CPT in the final term, you cannot only be enrolled in the designated CPT course; you must also enroll in a separate in-person course.

 If you are in compliance with these enrollment and physical presence requirements, then you may pursue CPT during your final term of study.
 Please note that the latest possible end date for CPT authorization during the final term of study is the last day of classes (before Study Days and Examinations), as listed on the official U-M Academic Calendar.